 I studied Computer Science both for my undergraduate and Masters’ degrees at Birla Institute of Technology & Science, Pilani, India and then at Texas A&M University in the United States.
 When I went to the Technology & Science university in 1981 only 4% of the students were girls.
 Fortunately, in India, I have seen a positive trend in terms of women studying STEM subjects.
-As many as in (STEM) disciplines are women now.
+As many as 40% of Indians who graduate in (STEM) disciplines are women now.
 However, unfortunately this trend does not carry over to employment, with women constituting less than 30% of the STEM workforce.

 Q. What was your first job in tech?

 As part of my undergraduate program we had to do a couple of internships, and then I started working in technology soon after my graduation.